COVID-19: Xi Jinping finally speaks as China faces 'new situation', urges steps to 'protect' lives

 Chinese President Xi Jinping on Monday (December 26) spoke for the first time about the current coronavirus (COVID-19) situation in the country.
 China is battling a fresh wave of Covid cases after the nation eased some of the hardline measures earlier this month.

 In his directive, Xi urged healthcare officials to take steps to protect lives.
-His remarks come amid reports emerged that people are struggling due to shortages of medicines, overflowing bed wards, etc.
+His remarks come as reports emerged that people are struggling due to shortages of medicines, hospital beds, etc.

 According to the Chinese state broadcaster CCTV, Xi said, "At present, Covid-19 prevention and control in China are facing a new situation and new tasks."